Photonics, Power and RF Packaging Forum 2022 – powered by Yole Group and CITC

 PHOTONICS AND LIGHTING TECHNOLOGY ARE CREATING A NEW PARADIGM IN THE SEMICONDUCTOR INDUSTRY

-LIGHTING TECHNOLOGY STARTING WITH A CLEAN SLATE - Chances are, you’re being lit by a photonics device right now.
+LIGHTING TECHNOLOGY STARTING WITH A CLEAN SLATE Chances are, you’re being lit by a photonics device right now.
 Semiconductor-based lighting (LED) has almost replaced the Edison filament lamp.
-But in addition to that, other sources of light like laser diodes are now a key part of our mobile phones – handling 3D sensing function, for example – or cars – as with the introduction of LiDAR for autonomous vehicles.
+But in addition to that, other sources of light, like laser diodes, are now a key part of our mobile phones – handling 3D sensing function, for example – or cars – as with the introduction of LiDAR for autonomous vehicles.
 But did you know those solutions can also increase the efficiency of data centers (with silicon photonic devices), communications infrastructures or hospitals (with new medical imaging functions and UVC-based disinfection)?
-In addition to light emission, photonics also involves managing such light using dedicated optical structures, either standalone or at wafer level, and also all the integration technologies to put together all theses functions in a package.
+In addition to light emission, photonics also involves managing such light using dedicated optical structures, either standalone or at wafer level, and also all the integration technologies to combine all these functions in a package.

 Photonics and lighting emerged in the early 2010s as a new area of growth for semiconductor devices, with the first wave of LED adoption in displays and general lighting.
 This followed unprecedented growth both in terms of new applications and markets due to the replacement of existing devices, as well as completely new functions.